seyitbugraerden/Next15-QRApplication/README.md

 ## :gem: Acknowledgements

-Useful resources and dependencies that are used in Modern Portfolio.
+Useful resources and dependencies that are used in QR Store.

 ### Production Dependencies